Pros and Cons of Snowflake Data Warehouse

 - Server Capacity cedes to be an issue anymore.
 Traditional data warehouses require purchase and on-going maintenance and upgrades of expensive hardware.
 Snowflake data warehouse turns on in a few minutes and scales up or down automatically without requiring any manual intervention.

 - Storage Capacity is not an issue anymore, either.
 Snowflake runs on cloud-based blob storage which is not only inexpensive but also infinitely scalable and highly redundant.

 - Performance Tuning: Snowflake completely handles performance Tuning on its own.
 The database is simple to use, and as long as users follow the published best practices around organizing data, they have a highly performant system in their midst.
 Snowflake does not require a DBA to be on staff full-time.

-- Security features built into Snowflake gives users powerful capabilities that are also easily configurable.
+- Security features built into Snowflake data warehouse gives users powerful capabilities that are also easily configurable.
 Snowflake boasts a slew of security features including, but not limited to, IP whitelisting, two-factor authentication, federated authentication with SSO, AES 256 encryption, encryption of data-in-transit and at rest.

 - Automated Replication ensures that disaster recovery is no longer an issue.
 Snowflake automatically replicates data across the availability zones or availability domains within a region and across regions.
 Snowflake design enables it to endure the loss of up to two data centres.

 - Software Maintenance, Patching, and Upgrades are a thing of the past.
 Snowflake fully maintains the entire infrastructure, including all the hardware components, and software components like OS, database software and all operations are transparent to the users.

 - Concurrency, Performance, and Scalability are no longer an issue.
 Clusters scale up or down automatically to support fluctuating demands of workloads or to support a sudden increase in the number of users.